Think-iT-Labs/aws-patterns-edc/README.md

 In real-world scenarios, you should use two separate IAM users, one for each S3 bucket.
 This example uses a single IAM user for simplicity.

 In production, you should:
-- Create an IAM policy that grants access only to the S3 bucket of the provider (Company X) and attach it to the IAM user that will be used by the EDC connector of Company X.
+- Create an IAM policy that grants access only to the S3 bucket of the provider (company X) and attach it to the IAM user that will be used by the EDC connector of company X.
 - Create a separate IAM policy that grants access only to the S3 bucket of the consumer (Company Y) and attach it to the IAM user that will be used by the EDC connector of Company Y.

 This ensures that each EDC connector has the minimum required permissions for its respective S3 bucket, following the principle of least privilege.

-### Provide Company X carbon-emissions footprint data through the connector
+### Provide company X carbon-emissions footprint data through the connector

 #### Set up Postman to interact with the connectors

-After deploying the data space and verifying that both the Company X and Company Y connectors are running and accessible, you can interact with them from your workstation using Postman as an HTTP client.
+After deploying the data space and verifying that both the company X and Company Y connectors are running and accessible, you can interact with them from your workstation using Postman as an HTTP client.

-This repository provides ready-to-use Postman Collections for both the provider (Company X) and consumer (Company Y) connectors.
+This repository provides ready-to-use Postman Collections for both the provider (company X) and consumer (Company Y) connectors.
 These collections contain pre-configured requests for common data space operations.

 **To get started:**
 1. Open Postman on your workstation.